-Your life before kids was a rich landscape of the experiences that made you YOU.
+Your life before kids was a rich landscape of the experiences that made you.
 Now that you have children, you can take this opportunity to remember and share the best parts of your own childhood.

 It also helps connect your family to the past.
-Your personal history is part of the history of your current family, and it is important to keep those threads to the past alive.
+Your personal history is part of the history of your current family, and it is important to keep those threads of the past alive.

 When you share your memories, fill them with details and emotions as if you were telling a fairy tale.
 You might use different voices for your family members or describe the location with fantastical words.
 Turn the memory into a story by giving it a beginning, middle, and end.
 Get into it, and share the magic of your childhood!

 5 Stories From Your Childhood to Share With Your Kids